 In Massachusetts, it was two years between the passage of their ballot referendum and the beginning of their legal market.

 There is a provision that the medical dispensaries will be able to sell adult-use cannabis.
-So at least NJ cannabis might not have that issue to cope with.
+So at least, that might not be a problem.